-Netlist, Inc. and its wholly owned subsidiaries (collectively the "Company", "Netlist", "we", "us", or "our") provides high-performance memory solutions to enterprise customers in diverse industries.
-Our products in various capacities and form factors and our line of custom and specialty memory products bring leading performance to customers in a variety of industries globally and cloud service providers.
+Netlist, Inc. and its wholly owned subsidiaries (collectively the "Company," "Netlist," "we," "us," or "our") provides high-performance memory solutions to enterprise customers in diverse industries.
+Our products, in various capacities and form factors, including our line of custom and specialty memory products, bring leading performance to customers in a variety of industries globally.
 Netlist also licenses its intellectual property.